koder77/l1vmgodata/README.md

 NEW
 ===
 CSV table export.
-The data must be stored like this (chem.db):
+The data must be stored like this (chem.l1db):

 ```
 l1vmgodata database